Governance | Risk Management

 Fostering a sound risk culture is essential for Nomura Group to maintain its social credibility and sustain its business activities.

 At Nomura Group, all employees, irrespective of their function or geographic location, must understand their specific responsibilities related to risk management, and actively work to manage risks.
-We aim to embed this risk culture throughout the firm through various training courses, a as well as company rules and regulations.

 Risk management policy